 Black Forest Regional Park & Pineries Open Space

 The Black Forest Fire burned 14,280 acres in Black Forest, Colorado in June 2013.
-Surpassing the Waldo Canyon Fire in 2012, the Black Forest Fire is now the most destructive fire in Colorado’s history.
+Surpassing the Waldo Canyon Fire in 2012, the Black Forest Fire was the most destructive fire in Colorado’s history until the devastating fires in 2020.
 The fire was fully contained June 20th, 2013 with the loss of over 500 homes and 2 lives.
 Though the majority of the land burned was private, approximately 1,200 acres of El Paso County Parks land were affected.
 Since 2013, RMFI has been working in partnership with El Paso County to rehabilitate burned landscapes within the Black Forest Regional Park and the Pineries Open Space.

 Black Forest Regional Park

 The Black Forest Regional Park (BFRP) encompasses 385 acres of land within the Black Forest area of El Paso County, Colorado.
 The BFRP is characterized by ponderosa pine forests with dominant understory species including kinnikinnick, squaw current, mountain mahogany, blue grama, western wheatgrass, needle and thread, and mountain muhly.